amalgam8/amalgam8/README.md

     than one application under the tenant at the same time, so long as they don't implement any conflicting microservices.

+1. Visualize your deployment using Weave Scope by accessing http://localhost:30040 .
+Click on `Pods` tab.
+You should see a graph of pods depicting the connectivity between them.
+As you create more apps and manipulate routing across microservices, the graph changes in real-time.

 1. Following instructions for the sample that you want to run.

     (a) **helloworld** sample